TristanLieberherr/CANopen/README.md

 # CANopen

+## Edit : 19.09.2023
+**This repo has been moved to heig-vd-iai.
+This repo will be archived and will no longer be maintained.**

 ## Introduction
 This is a C++14 written CANopen slave library.
 It is based on the official [CIA 301 CANopen application layer and communication profile](https://www.can-cia.org/groups/specifications/) document.
 This implementation features the following: